How to Make a Resume With No Experience [Examples + Best Practices]

 As a highly motivated student, I have valuable experience in leadership.
 As Vice President of the student council, I launched 5 school-wide fundraisers and drove a 25% increase in student engagement.
 As soccer team captain, I leveraged leadership, communication, and teamwork skills to guide us to an 85% win rate.
 My tutoring efforts supported 30+ peers, elevating their academic performance.
 Balancing a demanding schedule, I maintained a 3.7/4.0 GPA.

-For more insights and examples on writing a beginner's resume summary, check out this beginner resume summary guide.
+Pro Tip: For more insights and examples on writing a resume summary, check out this beginner resume summary guide.

-If you’re still in school or a recent graduate, offering a detailed look at your education can help you align your skills, their impact, and your relevant experience with the role you’re applying for.
+If you’re still in school or a recent graduate, offering a detailed look at your education can help show hiring managers how the skills and experience from your academic background align with the role.

 • Degree or diploma earned